santiagoClifford/googleUX-apuntes/modulo01/README.md

 - Build your professional presence online, including starting your portfolio

-## building a carreer identity
+## building a career identity

-carreer identity is the unique value you bring to the workforce based on who you are and what youhave to offer, now and in the future
+career identity is the unique value you bring to the workforce based on who you are and what youhave to offer, now and in the future

 se conforma por todas tus experiencias de vida y trabajo, y es moldeada por tus fortalezas, motivaciones y valores.
 Se cultiva a través de tu objetivos, metas y hacia donde te dirijes.